Italy's Monti under fire from allies over budget

 TAX INCREASE OR DECREASE?

-The one-percentage-point VAT increase will bring in more than 3 billion euros (2.4 billion pounds) next year and more than 6.5 billion euros in 2014, according to a budget draft, which will not be sent in its final form to parliament until next week.
+The one-percentage-point VAT increase will bring in more than 3 billion euros next year and more than 6.5 billion euros in 2014, according to a budget draft, which will not be sent in its final form to parliament until next week.

 Meanwhile, the income tax cuts of one percentage point for the two lowest tax brackets would cut revenue by 5.5 billion euros, Economy Minister Vittorio Grilli said on Friday.